malakkfathallah/producer_consumer/README.md

 Example Output from Consumer
 Displays the current price and the average price of the commodities, along with an indication of whether the price has gone up or down.

-Dependencies
+Dependencies:
 This project uses System V IPC mechanisms for inter-process communication, which are available by default on most Unix-like operating systems.

-Compilation Instructions
+Compilation Instructions:
 To compile the project, run the provided Makefile.

-Cleaning up
+Cleaning up:
 To clean up the compiled files, run the make clean command.